featurebyte/featurebyte/docs/about/concepts/entities.md

 ### Event Entities and Feature Leakage
 Entities related to business events such as complaints or transactions are identified in FeatureByte as an "Event Entity".

-For use cases related to an Event Entity, features are served using windows that exclude the event of the request.
+For use cases related to an Event Entity, features are served using windows that exclude the event of the request. (coming soon)

 For example, in a transaction fraud detection, FeatureByte’s windowed aggregation implementation ensures the feature windows exclude the current transaction and avoids leaks when comparing the current transaction to previous transactions.

 ### Entities to Serve a Feature
 Serving a feature can be done either with the serving name and instances of the feature entity or one of its children.

-When the entity is an Event entity, sometimes at inference time some of the information may not yet be recorded in the Data Warehouse.
-This can occur because a Data Warehouse is not updated in real-time.
-In this case, the user has to provide the missing information as part of the feature materialization request.
+When the entity is an Event entity, sometimes at inference time some of the information may not yet be recorded in the data warehouse.
+This can occur because a data warehouse is not updated in real-time.
+In this case, the user has to provide the missing information as part of the feature materialization request. (coming soon)